 What is a Spot Price?

-The spot price is the current market price of a security, currency, or commodity and it had to be available to be bought/sold for immediate settlement.
+The spot price is the current market price of a security, currency, or commodity available to be bought/sold for immediate settlement.
 In other words, it is the price at which the sellers and buyers value an asset right now.

 Although spot prices can vary by time and geographic regions, the prices are fairly homogenous in financial markets.
 The uniformity of prices across different financial markets does not allow market participants to exploit arbitrage opportunities from significant price disparities for the same asset in different markets.

 Most frequently, spot prices are considered in the context of forwards and futures contracts.
-One of the reasons for the creation of such financial contracts was to “lock” the desired spot price of a commodity at some future date because prices constantly change due to fluctuations in supply and demand.
+One of the reasons for the creation of such financial contracts is to “lock in” the desired spot price of a commodity at some future date because prices constantly change due to fluctuations in supply and demand.

 Spot Price vs. Future Price

-The main difference between spot and futures prices is that spot prices imply the immediate settlement (payment and delivery) of an asset, while futures prices delay the payment and delivery to predetermined future dates.
+The main difference between spot and futures prices is that spot prices are for immediate buying and selling, while futures contracts delay payment and delivery to predetermined future dates.

-Spot and futures prices are related to each other.
-The spot price can be below the futures price.
-The situation is known as a contango.
-A contango is quite common for non-perishable goods with significant storage costs.
+The spot price is usually below the futures price.
+The situation is known as contango.
+Contango is quite common for non-perishable goods with significant storage costs.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To learn more about related topics, check out the following resources: